-5. List of all amendments to the Amendment
+5.List of all amendments to the Amendment

-Amendment# Section details Provision to be Omitted Provision to be inserted Reason for amendment Part 3 Land Column 1, Row 4, before "other uses" omit: "Services, community and" Column 1, Row 4, before "other uses" insert: "All" Services and others uses are not defined terms in the current PDA Development Scheme or the development scheme as amended.
-The amendment clarifies that the requirements in Column 2, Row 4 apply to all other uses that are not business activities or accommodation activities.
+Amendment # Section details Provision to be Omitted Provision to be inserted Reason fo Part 3 Land u use Plan 1.
+3.5 PDA-wide criteria 3.5.3 Access, movement and car parking Table 1: PDA car parking rates Column 1, Row 4, before "other uses" omit: " Services, community and" Column 1, Row 4, before "other uses" insert: "All" Services and others uses are not define Scheme or the development scheme as The amendment clarifies that the required uses that are not business activities or an for amendment fined terms in the current PDA Development as amended.